rlucente-se-jboss/flightgear-kiosk-demo/README.md

 that supports UEFI.
 Make sure this system is able to access your public registry to pull down the bootable container image.

-Test the deployment by logging into the graphical user interface and launching the FlightGear flight simulator.
+Test the deployment by logging into the graphical user interface.
+The kiosk user should automatically log into a desktop where only the web browser is available with no other desktop controls.

+** LEFT OFF HERE **

 ## Download the aircraft models
 For running FlightGear locally and experimenting with command line